chranama/llm-server/README.md

 # LLM Server
-### A production-style API gateway and inference runtime for large language models
+### A Production-Style API Gateway + Inference Runtime for Large Language Models

-This project is a self-hosted, production-inspired LLM serving platform built with FastAPI, Hugging Face Transformers, PyTorch, and SQLAlchemy.
-It mirrors the architecture patterns used by teams that deploy foundation models behind internal and external APIs.
+This project is a self-hosted, production-inspired **LLM serving platform** built with FastAPI, Hugging Face Transformers, and PyTorch.
+It is designed to mirror real-world architecture patterns used by companies deploying foundation models behind internal and external APIs.

-This is not a notebook demo.
-It is an infrastructure project focused on:
+Rather than being just a demo model runner, this repository focuses on:

-- Clean architecture
+- Infrastructure
-- Security and API design
+- Security
-- Quotas and rate limiting
+- Quotas
-- Observability and telemetry
+- Observability
-- Testability and robustness
-- Deployment-readiness
+- Scalability patterns
+- Clean separation of concerns

-It is intended to be a portfolio-grade systems project demonstrating real ML platform engineering skills.
+It is designed to be a **portfolio-grade system-level project** demonstrating my ability to design and build ML/AI infrastructure.

 ---